-See if you can find and correct 10 mistakes in capitalization, punctuation, misspellings, subject-verb agreement, sentence fragments, and run-on sentences.
-(Print this page or just write the corrections on a piece of paper.)
+See if you can find and correct all 10 mistakes.
+Look at capitalization, punctuation, and spellings.
+Then check for subject-verb agreement.
+Look for sentence fragments and run-on sentences.
+(Print this page or write the corrections on a piece of paper.)

 Hitler knew he wanted to “free” Germany from its Jews, including its Jewish scientists.
 However, he probably never imagined the far-reaching implications of that decision.
 It led to the United States getting the atomic bomb, and eventually to the nuclear arms race.

-One of the first laws the Nazis passed when they came to power in Germany in 1933 forbade people with any Jewish grandparents from working for the civil service (government), including the universities.
-They were proud of German science, and they wanted to keep it “pure” of the strange thinking introduced by Einstein and others.
+One of the first laws Hitler's government passed when it came to power in Germany in 1933 forbade people with any Jewish grandparents from working for the civil service (government), including the universities.
+His party was proud of German science, and wanted to keep it “pure” from the strange thinking introduced by Einstein and others.

 Many of them had been working to understand the atom.
 They realized its terrible power if used for destruction—and knew that German scientists were also working on atomic fission.
 The thought that the Germans might develope an atomic bomb moved several of them, including Albert Einstein, to send a letter to the American president.
 They proposed the U.S. government should start urgent research to make a usable bomb before the Germans could.

 After some time, the government agreed.
 It started a massive secret program they called the Manhattan Project.
 Thousands of American and British scientists worked on it.
 They were led by Robert Oppenheimer, an American of Jewish background who had studied physics in Germany in the 1920s.
-Nearly 30 top Jewish scientists who had fled Nazi (or Fascist) Europe ended up there too, as well as many jewish-American scientists who also hated Nazi ideas and would do anything they could to opose them.
+Nearly 30 top Jewish scientists who had fled German-controlled (or Fascist) Europe ended up there too, as well as many jewish-American scientists who also hated the ideology Hitler introduced and would do anything they could to opose it.

 The bomb they developed was ready for final testing in July 1945.
 It far more destructive than they had even imagined.
 By this time the Nazis had been defeated, but the war with Japan continued.
 The American government decided to use their new weapon against Japan.